-(ii) Long Term Debt
+(II) Long Term Debt

 Funding has been in place with Infrastructure Ontario since 2010 for financing the Smart Meter program.
-This loan has a 15-year amortization period at a fixed rate of 4.51%.
-Outstanding at year end 2022 will be \$2.8 million.
-A second loan that assisted with financing the Hydro One Transformer Station capital contributions has a 25-year amortization period at a fixed rate of 4.02%.
-Outstanding at year end 2022 will be \$5.8 million.
+This loan has a 15-year amortization period at a fixed rate of 4.51% maturing in 2026.
+A second loan that assisted with financing the Hydro One Transformer Station capital contributions has a 25-year amortization period at a fixed rate of 4.02% and will mature in 2038.

-A third loan has a 15-year amortization period at a fixed rate of 3.63%.
+A third loan has a 15-year amortization period at a fixed rate of 3.63% maturing in 2033.
 The loan matches long-term funding against BHI capital expenditures including the true-up payment for the Tremaine transformer station and the two Tremaine breakers.
-Outstanding balance at year end 2022 will be \$5.5 million.